Skip to Content

 The concept of Protected Designations of Origin (PDO) plays a crucial role in the authenticity and heritage of both mezcal and tequila.
 Due to their protected designation of origin, these spirits must be produced in their regions of origin to be considered authentic.
 Jalisco, renowned for its tequila production, accounts for the vast majority of tequila output, with a staggering 99% originating from this state alone.
 The spirit's identity is deeply rooted in the region's red volcanic soil, which is ideal for cultivating the Blue Weber agave.

-Mezcal, on the other hand, boasts a rich artisanal tradition across nine Mexican states, with Oaxaca at the forefront, producing over 85% of all mezcal.
+Mezcal, on the other hand, boasts a rich artisanal across nine Mexican states, with Oaxaca at the forefront, producing over 85% of all mezcal.
 The spirit's diversity is reflected in the various agave species used and the ancient production techniques passed down through generations.
 The 'single-village' designation further emphasizes the local character and unique profile of each mezcal.

 The PDO not only safeguards the geographical integrity of these spirits but also ensures the preservation of traditional methods and the promotion of regional economies.